Ken Talbot (actor)

 Ken Talbot is an Australian actor.
 He won the 1985 Logie Award for Performance by a juvenile for his performance in Danny's Egg.

 Talbot played lead roles of Danny in Danny's Egg, and Alec Fletcher in Colour in the Creek.
-He played the main character in the The Other Facts of Life episode of the anthology series Winners and featured in Professor Poopsnagle's Steam Zeppelin.
+He played the main character in The Other Facts of Life episode of the anthology series Winners and featured in Professor Poopsnagle's Steam Zeppelin.